-Students who do not maintain a Benedictine University cumulative GPA of at least 2.8 will be dropped from the Dietetics Concentration; such students can continue to pursue the Nutrition Major, as well as reapply to the pursue the Dietetics Concentration if eligible in the future.
+Students who do not maintain a Benedictine University cumulative GPA of at least 3.0/4.0 will be dropped from the Dietetics concentration; such students can continue to pursue the Nutrition major, as well as reapply to the pursue the Dietetics concentration if eligible in the future.
+Permission to enroll in and/or completion of courses required for the Dietetics concentration does not imply acceptance into the Dietetics concentration of the Nutrition major.

-Students in the Dietetics Concentration are strongly encouraged, although not required, to maintain a cumulative GPA of 3.4 or higher if considering applying for a position in a Dietetic Internship program in the future.
+Students in the Dietetics concentration are strongly encouraged, although not required, to maintain a cumulative GPA of 3.4 or higher if considering applying for a position in a Dietetic Internship program in the future.